Tony Hawk's Project 8

 Tony Hawk's Project 8 is a 2006 skateboarding video game and the eighth installment in the Tony Hawk's series.
 It was developed by Neversoft and published by Activision in November 2006 for the PlayStation 2, Xbox, Xbox 360, PlayStation 3, and PlayStation Portable.
-The game complements the release of Tony Hawk's Downhill Jam, which is conversely available on Nintendo systems along with the PlayStation 2 respectively.
+The game complements the release of Tony Hawk's Downhill Jam, which was conversely available on Nintendo systems along with the PlayStation 2 respectively.
+It received mostly positive reviews.
+With praise towards the "Nail the Trick" feature and graphics, while the removal of several key features and the absence of online functionality across all three PlayStation versions were criticized.

 Plot

-Tony Hawk, impressed with the player's town's undiscovered skate talent, announces the creation of a new skating team entitled 'Project 8', where eight of the town's best skateboarders will be selected for the team.
+Tony Hawk, impressed with the undiscovered skate talent in the player's town, announces the creation of a new skating team entitled 'Project 8', where eight of the town's best skateboarders will be selected for the team.
 The player character starts ranked 200th and by completing challenges and goals, their ranking will gradually improve.

 Gameplay

-The 6th-generation versions of the game (PlayStation 2, Xbox) as well as the PlayStation Portable version utilize the engine of the previous installment, Tony Hawk's American Wasteland, and the games that proceeded it.
-However, the 7th-generation versions (PlayStation 3, Xbox 360) featured a completely new game engine and gameplay to accommodate the more advanced hardware (while too released on the Xbox 360, American Wasteland remained largely the same on that console).
+The 6th-generation versions of the game (PlayStation 2, Xbox) as well as the PlayStation Portable version utilize the engine of the previous installment, Tony Hawk's American Wasteland, and the games that preceded it.
+The 7th-generation versions (PlayStation 3, Xbox 360) feature a completely new game engine and gameplay to accommodate the more advanced hardware.
+The PSP version is the only version of the game to include an additional Classic Mode featuring goals in levels from past Tony Hawk games on a two-minute timer.

 For the 7th-generation versions, Project 8 features an open world, which contains various skate parks and hidden sections.
 The open world is linear and visibly connected, in contrast to the loading tunnels in American Wasteland.
 In the 6th-generation version, the levels are separate and have to be manually selected.
 There are 45 skaters in the game, including unlockable characters, who each have a unique mo-cap style, providing a different experience and no recycled animations.